belljonathan50/planetarium/README.txt

-download bach, ml.* and flucoma packages
+download bach, ml.* and, most importantly, flucoma packages from the package manager

 classification.maxpat
 1/load a sound by clicking on "replace"